Securely manage your Carewell SEIU 503 benefits online 24/7!

 Using Your Card

-Use your Benefit Convenience Card for out-of-pocket expenses covered by your Medicare Part B, Part D, Supplement, and Advantage plans, such as deductibles, copayments, coinsurance, and prescriptions.
+Use your Benefit Convenience Card (BCC) for out-of-pocket expenses covered by your Medicare Part B, Part D, Supplement, and Advantage plans, such as deductibles, copayments, coinsurance, and prescriptions.
 You may be asked to show proof of your expenses, so keep your Explanation of Benefits and all receipts.

-You cannot use the Benefit Convenience Card:
+You cannot use the Benefit Convenience Card for:

 Make an appointment